XedoxDev/Web-AIDE/README.md

 ## 📜 License

-Distributed under the Apache License 2.0.
+Distributed under the GNU GPL-3.0.
 See [LICENSE](LICENSE) for more information.